oscie57/acdp/readme.md

 Space requirements have been made dynamic, meaning they can only be viewed in the program.

+You can also view the game list in [list.json](https://github.com/oscie57/acdp/blob/main/list.json)

 ## Set-up

 1. Make sure you have Python installed!
 (This was tested on Python 3.10)